Forklift jib attachments are a common type of attachment for forklift trucks and are designed to slide and secure easily onto forklift tines.

 Working Load Limits of Forklift Jibs

 Forklift jibs are made to a certain working load limit (WLL), which will be clearly displayed on the attachment.
 The weight of the load must not exceed this working load limit and it is important to remember that a working load limit can be decreased when an adjustable jib is extended or positioned at an angle.
+This is the same for other types of forklift attachments such as a forklift slipper.

 Learn more about how forklift attachments affect a forklift.